8 Ways To Grow As A Teacher

 4. Reflect, Reflect, Reflect

-Reflect on what you learned, reflect after further reading, reflect after discussing it with students or colleagues, then reflect after giving it a try.
+One of the best ways to grow as a teacher is to reflect on what you learned, reflect after further reading, reflect after discussing it with students or colleagues, then reflect after giving it a try.
 Consider using “How did it go, and how do you know?” to help frame that reflection, which forces you to both confront how you think things went, and then consider the “data” or evidence of that assessment (whether formal or informal).

 5. Collaborate Meaningfully

-Speaking of sharing it with colleagues, collaboration not only opens up new thinking to further thinking, revision, and extension (a colleague offering up an excellent literacy strategy to go with your new spin on blended learning, for example), but also “puts you on the hook” to see the idea through (unless you want to be known as the teacher who starts a million projects without seeing any through).
+Speaking of sharing it with colleagues, collaboration not only opens up new ways of thinking to further thinking, revision, and extension (a colleague offering up an excellent literacy strategy to go with your new spin on blended learning, for example), but also “puts you on the hook” to see the idea through (unless you want to be known as the teacher who starts a million projects without seeing any through).

 6. Listen to Students